jjgrinwis/tf-edgedns/README.md

 # Project Name

-An example for a customer to add a couple of standard records to Akamai EdgeDNS
+An example for a customer to add a couple of standard DNS records to Akamai EdgeDNS

 ## Description

 Just add your fqdn's to fqdn_set[] var and off you go.
-For now just using ```<subdomain>.<domain>.<tld>``` format but you can change the validation code to allow other formats.
+It does some small validation on the fqdn but it's possible to add subdomains now.

 ## Table of Contents